To mitigate the effects of global warming, environmentalists, leaders, and experts have been recommending the adoption of Agroforestry.

 Components of Agroforestry

-For example, where trees are grown together with crops, the system is referred to as silvoarable whereas silvopastoral is where trees are grown together with animals.
+For example, where trees are grown together with crops, the system is referred to as Silvoarable whereas silvopastoral is where trees are grown together with animals.
 Agro-silvopastoral is where plants, animals, and trees are kept together.

-It is also becoming increasingly common to find specialized systems like the entomoforestry where trees and insects like silk months and honey bees are the main components and aquaforestry where trees and fish are the main components.
+It is also becoming increasingly common to find specialized systems like Entomoforestry, where trees and insects like silk months and honey bees are the main components, and Aquaforestry where trees and fish are the main components.

-1. Agrisilvicultural systems
+1. Agrisilvicultural Systems

 In this system, the components are agricultural crops and tree crops intercropped between the trees.
 The agricultural crops in this system can be grown for up to two years under protective irrigation and up to four years under refined farming.

-2. Silvopastoral systems
+2. Silvopastoral Systems

 In this system, the components are woody plants that are grown for pasture.
 The components can be trees or shrubs primarily grown to produce fodder for livestock or for fruit, timber, fuelwood or to improve the soil.

 In this category, the system components are multipurpose trees that are usually protein-rich trees planted in or around the farmlands for providing animal feeds.

 In this category, hedges and fodder trees are planted as a live fence.
 The common components in this category are Erythrina sp, Sesbania grandiflora, Gliricidia sepium, and Acacia sp.

-5. Trees and shrubs on pasture
+Trees and Shrubs on Pasture

 In this category, various shrub and tree species are planted irregularly or in a systematic pattern to supplement forage production.
 Some of the common components in this category are Acacia leucopheloea, Acacia nilotica, Azadirachta indica, and Tamarindus indica.